Lysique/ft_transcendence/README.md

 - Duplicate template.env in the frontend root folder and fill the new file (named '.env').

-### Authentication

-If you wish to authenticate throught passwords:
-- Fill the REACT_APP_AUTH in the frontend .env file with 'password'.
-- In the user entity (src/models/users/entities/user.entity.ts), modify the id decorator from 'PrimaryColumn()' to 'PrimaryGeneratedColumn()'.

 ## Run adminer after launching with make

 ```bash